Out-of-Pocket Maximums and Deductible Limits For 2019

 Maximum Out-of-Pocket Limit for HSA Eligibility

-TIP: The maximums are slightly lower on HSA compatible plans then they are in general on health plans.
+TIP: The maximums are slightly lower on HSA compatible plans then they are in general on health plans (as you can see above).
 This has to do with the fact that the rates are raised by different mechanisms.
 The difference allows for non-HSA compatible high deductible plans.
 Thus, if you want an HSA, make sure your plan is “HSA Eligible.”
-Learn more about pairing HSAs with High Deductible Health Plans in 2018.
+The IRS defines high deductible health plans for 2019 in Revenue Procedure 2018-30 [pdf].
+Learn more about pairing HSAs with High Deductible Health Plans in 2019.